Dental Implants – Long Island City, NY

 In order to place dental implants, you will be required to undergo surgery.
 This includes receiving anesthesia before the surgeon makes an incision in your gum line to surgically place the dental implant.
 Just like any other procedure, you will have some discomfort after the placement procedure is complete.
 Should you receive any pain medication from Dr. Saran, it is important that you take it as instructed.

-You will spend the next several months healing and allowing the implants to fuse to your bone and surrounding tissue, but you don’t need to worry about the pain or discomfort lasting the full 3-6 months.
+You will spend the next several months healing and allowing the implants to fuse to your bone and surrounding tissue, but you don’t need to worry about the pain or discomfort lasting the full three to six months.
 Once everything is put into place and finalized, you’ll be enjoying your brand-new smile.

 While the ultimate decision is to be made by your dentist, there is a good chance you can make the switch from dentures to dental implants.
 Patients who are tired of being able to remove their prosthetic, cleaning it, and worrying about accidentally dropping or breaking it find the permanence and stability of dental implants a welcomed change.